 - Funding does not cover the registration or cost of developmental courses (courses numbered below 1000).

 - PSEO students cannot be reimbursed for any out-of-pocket expenses.

-- PSEO students cannot retake courses they have previously passed (with a grade of A-D) or classes in which they have withdrawn from.
+- PSEO students cannot retake courses they have previously passed (with a grade of A-D) or classes from which they have withdrawn.

 - PSEO students are unable to enroll in both college-level and developmental coursework at the same time.

 - PSEO students are responsible for tuition, fees, and supplies at an institution(s) to which they are not formally admitted.

 - PSEO students are not eligible for admission to the Nursing, MLT, Paralegal, Phlebotomy, or Law Enforcement skills program.
 (General education and approved pre-requisites allowed towards these programs).

 - Courses must fulfill student’s unmet academic graduation requirements.
 Once a student has completed their graduation requirements, they are no longer eligible for PSEO.

 - Returning PSEO students must submit an updated 3-part form each semester (but do not need to reapply).
 There will be a hold put on the students account prior to the start of registration.
 Once the 3-part form has been submitted, the hold will be lifted (please allow 1 week for processing time) and the student will be able to register for classes.

 - PSEO students should meet with their high school counselor and NHCC advisor each semester to determine what courses to register for the next term.